Concordium/concordium.github.io/source/testnet/guides/get-started.rst

 ================================

-When you open the Concordium ID app for the first time, you will be greeted by a flow that will help you setup a passcode and biometric authentication, create an :ref:`initial-account-glossary`, and it will also guide you through getting an :ref:`identity-glossary`.
+When you open the Concordium ID app for the first time, you will be greeted by a flow that will help you setup a passcode and biometric authentication, create an :ref:`glossary-initial-account`, and it will also guide you through getting an :ref:`glossary-identity-provider`.
 It is important to notice that the initial account will be submitted to the chain by the identity provider, but after your identity is created you will be able to make accounts yourself, that will be unknown to the identity provider.